kiml42/SpaceCombatSimulation/README.md

     Priority:
         Handle very high speed collisions -sort of done. new idea Projectiles cast a ray from previous position to current position jump to location of a hit, forcing a physics collision.
+                This works but is damn heavy
+            Plan C - have a trigger going behind the projectile and only cast the ray if that collides. (or use the collision point, if that's a thing.)
         Target choosing mechanism has an option to set how many frames between polling (always polls when target is null.)
         Colour projectiles the same as the ship.
         Railgun turret